harding/old-docs-history-bitcoin.org/en/developer-guide.md

 irretrievably lost.
 So any difference between the number of bitcoins in a transaction's inputs and outputs is given as a [transaction fee][]{:#term-transaction-fee}{:.term} to the Bitcoin [miner][]{:#term-miner}{:.term} who creates the block containing that transaction.
-For example, in the figure above, each transaction spends 10 satoshis fewer than it receives from its combined inputs, effectively paying a 10 satoshi transaction fee.
+For example, in the figure above, each transaction spends 10,000 satoshis (0.01 millibits) fewer than it receives from its combined inputs, effectively paying a 10,000 satoshi transaction fee.

 The spenders propose a transaction fee with each transaction; miners